 PHOTO CAPTIONS: (Above) Incoming freshman Saif Abdulameer (center) attends a Ferris State University orientation session with his parents, Ghada (left) and Ali (right) on Monday, June 10 in the University Center.
-The Big Rapids native is a Pre-Med student in the College of Arts and Sciences.
+The Big Rapids native is a Pre-Med student in the College of Arts, Sciences and Education.
 (Below) Incoming freshman Daniel Hardesty (left) joins his father, Welding Engineering Technology Professor Jeff Hardesty at Ferris State University’s opening orientation.
-Daniel plans to study Industrial Chemistry in the College of Arts and Sciences.
+Daniel plans to study Industrial Chemistry in the College of Arts, Sciences and Education.

 Around 200 students who have been accepted as freshmen or transfer students at Ferris State University, made their way to campus, and the University Center on Monday, June 10, for the first of 14 orientation sessions being offered before the 2019-20 academic year.

 A few of the necessary steps for orientation participants were not required of Saif Abdulameer, of Big Rapids, who earned six credits at Ferris as a dual-enrolled high school student.
-Abdulameer will take up Pre-Med studies in the College of Arts and Sciences, and is part of the university’s Honors College program.
+Abdulameer will take up Pre-Med studies in the College of Arts, Sciences and Education, and is part of the university’s Honors College program.

 “I considered other colleges, but it was clear that Ferris was the best decision for me,” Abdulameer said.
 “I made sure my six credits are on my record and plan to schedule classes in math, science and some requirements for the Honors program.”